UofS-Pulse-Binfo/tripal_germplasm_importer/docs/features.rst

   .. note::

-    CVs and cvterms used in this module is customized for our database.
-Users can check their own database and modify CVs and cvterms accordingly.
+    CVs and CV terms used in this module is customized for our database.
+Users can check their own database and modify CVs and CV terms accordingly.

 PHP UnitTest
 ------------